We went to Sudare Falls, a mini frozen waterfall that appears only during the winter on Mt. Muroran!|Domingo

 Editorial Writer Daisuke Sato

-After working for a travel agency, a round-the-world trip, and a travel magazine company, he made a U-turn to his hometown Muroran.
-Currently, under the name of BROCKEN, he works with creators from around the country on a wide range of projects, including magazine and website planning and editing, logo design, and video production.
+After working for a travel agency, a world tour, and a travel magazine company, he returned to his hometown of Muroran.
+As Muroran's first local revitalization volunteer, he was involved in promoting the town's tourism and running outdoor events, and currently works under the name BROCKEN, collaborating with creators from all over the country to take on a wide range of projects including magazine and web planning and editing, logo design, and video production.

 • 1